 Eating healthy meals and getting enough exercise are important components of a healthy lifestyle.
 But what about when you get peckish in between meals?
 Or when you’re in need of a mid-afternoon energy boost?

 We all enjoy a tasty snack from time to time, and snacking can easily be enjoyed as part of a healthy diet.
-However, snacking on food with a high sugar or high saturated fat content can quickly sneak up on us, and lead to weight gain and cravings for more high-calorie foods.
+However, snacking on food with a high sugar or high saturated fat content can quickly sneak up on us, leading to weight gain and cravings for more high-calorie foods.

-Luckily, there are plenty of nutritious, low calorie snack options that will help you to keep your energy levels topped up and your hunger pangs at bay.
+Luckily, there are plenty of nutritious, low-calorie snack options that will help you to keep your energy levels topped up and your hunger pangs at bay.
 From homemade hummus and jalapeno poppers to frozen berry yoghurt, here are 14 tasty snacks that can be enjoyed as a part of a healthy diet.

 1. Homemade popcorn

 Popcorn itself, without heavy coatings of sugar, butter, or toffee, is actually very healthy.
-In fact, it’s considered to be one of the world’s best sources of fibre, and contains high amounts of vitamins (including B vitamins which impact our energy levels, cell metabolism, and brain function), minerals (such as iron, which the body uses for growth and development) and antioxidants (such as polyphenols, which can improve digestion, circulation, and reduce the risk of certain diseases).
+In fact, it’s considered to be one of the world’s best sources of fibre and contains high amounts of vitamins (including B vitamins which impact our energy levels, cell metabolism, and brain function), minerals (such as iron, which the body uses for growth and development), and antioxidants (such as polyphenols, which can improve digestion, circulation, and reduce the risk of certain diseases).

 By popping your own whole-grain popcorn kernels at home, you can take control of exactly how you flavour your popcorn.
 And choosing healthy ways to do this, doesn’t mean that you have to compromise on taste.
 Why not try these savoury popcorn recipes from Diabetes UK?
 You can choose from a cheesy garlic or chilli lemon topping – or perhaps you’ll decide to make both!

-If you have a sweet tooth then you might also want to try this cinnamon and honey popcorn recipe from Hint of Healthy.
+If you have a sweet tooth, then you might also want to try this cinnamon and honey popcorn recipe from Hint of Healthy.